Invenietis/CK-ActivityMonitor/CK.ActivityMonitor/ActivityMonitorLogData.md

 monitor.InfoFile( "appsetings.json" );
 ```

+Interpolated string handlers write their content to a (generally) cached and reusable StringBuilder.
+The StringBuilder (since .Net 6) exposes its
+`ReadOnlyMemory<char>` chunks of buffers: this can be used to skip the final string generation and directly encode the interpolation
+result as an "UTF8" string into a RecyclableMemoryStream or a pooled byte array (or may be steal the linked list of buffer from the StringBuilder).

+Providing that the StringBuilder is a reused one and the `Text` property is NOT solicited later on (the client and handlers only need the Utf8 content),
+this would lead to a real zero allocation logging.

-Such binary content goes into an internal RecyclableMemeoryStream of the ActivityMonitorLogData or a pooled array of bytes.
+Such binary content goes into an internal RecyclableMemeoryStream of the ActivityMonitorLogData or a pooled array of bytes: the eventual release
+of the resources (dispose of streams or returns of the byte arrays to their pool) is possible thanks to the `ActivityMonitorExternalLogData`:
+at the end of the `UnfilteredOpenGroup` and `UnfilteredLog`, if a `ActivityMonitorExternalLogData` has been acquired, it is the owner of
+the resources, otherwise the resources must be released immediately.

+> Once the `ActivityMonitorExternalLogData` holds these resources, forgetting to release them properly WILL LEAK.

-This requires to introduce a notion of "content type" that doesn't exist yet.
+This also requires to introduce a notion of "content type" that doesn't exist yet.
 We may create a new enum (Text, JSON, Binary...) but this sounds limited.
 We should simply use Tags to
 decorate/qualify the content type and define:
 - "BIN" for binary content.
 - "UTF8" for Utf8 string.